Asian shares fall in muted trading ahead of Fed meeting

 TOKYO (AP) — Asian shares mostly fell in muted trading Tuesday as investors awaited decisions on interest rates and earnings reports from around the world.

 Traders were awaiting the U.S. Federal Reserve’s decision on interest rates, expected on Wednesday.
-They are also watching for indicators on the Chinese economy, the region’s key engine for growth.
+They also were watching for indicators on the Chinese economy, the region’s key engine for growth.

+A survey released Tuesday showed Chinese factory activity rebounded in January, adding to signs the world’s second-largest economy might be recovering from a painful slump.

 “China’s rapid reopening has boosted its domestic growth outlook, Europe’s mild weather has sharply reduced its recession risk, and a string of better inflation news has increased hopes that the Fed may be able to engineer a ‘soft landing’ in the U.S.,” said Stephen Innes, managing partner at SPI Asset Management.